-In 2019, the LIVR team consists of 4 senior scientists and postdocs, 5 PhD students, 5 administrative/technical staff members and 1 master student Biomedical Sciences.
+At the start of 2020, the LIVR team consists of 4 senior scientists and postdocs, 5 PhD students, 5 administrative/technical staff members and 2 master student Biomedical Sciences.

 The LIVR team investigates:

 Located at the Brussels Health Campus of Vrije Universiteit Brussel (VUB), LIVR is part of the research cluster "Liver, Cell Biology and Toxicology", together with the team of IVTD (In Vitro Toxicology and Dermato-Cosmetology).

 The research teams of Liver Cell Biology (VUB) and Hepatology (Ghent University) established in 2011 the "Translational Liver Cell Biology Alliance" to perform studies on the pathophysiology of the liver : by using in vivo and in vitro models of liver fibrosis, signals and processes that matter during liver fibrosis/cirrhosis development are investigated.